CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 ### 2 8 Theft or loss of data carriers or documents

 The mobile workstation is not as well secured as the workplace in a company or agency.
-During a train journey, from a hotel room or sometimes also from conference rooms to customers, it is easier to steal official IT and documents.
+During a train journey, from a hotel room or occasionally also from conference rooms with customers, official IT and documents can therefore be stolen more easily.
 In addition, IT systems or components can be lost.
 In addition to the purely material damage caused by the immediate loss of the mobile device, the disclosure of sensitive data (eg e-mails, notes from meetings, addresses or other documents) may result in further (financial and / or reputational) damage.

 ### 2 9 Lack of security awareness and carelessness in handling information